mike-li8/Power-BI-Business-Insights-360/README.md

 3. Direct
    * Stores owned by AtliQ.
 These include AltiQ Exclusive and AtliQ E-Store.
 5. Distributor
-   * In certain markets, laws/regulations make selling products to a distributor the only way of doing business in that market.
+   * In certain markets, laws/regulations means that selling products to a distributor the only way for AtliQ to do business in that market.
+AtliQ sells products to the distributor, and then the distributor sells the products to various stores in that market.

 ### Condensed Profit and Loss (P&L) Statement
 Example of a mouse being sold to Chroma